 “If I buy this product, I can help disadvantaged people as some of my money goes to charity.”

-Intrinsic motivation creates its own rewards, and they are formed through the wishes and needs of the person.
+Intrinsic motivation creates its own rewards, formed through the wishes and needs of the person.
 It has meaning.
 It is not a magic bullet, but intrinsic is the most powerful motivation to use.

-Write out what goals the user wants to achieve.
+Write out what goals and motivations the user has in achieving a task.

 Generate a list of possible actions